Urban Solutions

 World Cities Summit

-Exclusive platform for government leaders and industry experts to address liveable and sustainable city challenges, share integrated urban solutions and forge new partnerships.
-Since its inauguration in 2008, the biennial event has been attended by over 250 global cities, and is supported by government, business, international organisations and academia.
+The exclusive platform for government leaders and industry experts to address livable and sustainable city challenges, share integrated urban solutions and forge new partnerships.
+Since its inauguration in 2008, the biennial event has been attended by representatives from over 250 global cities, and is supported by government, business, international organisations and academia.

 Read more >